-- 4. Start the domain. - 5.
-Run the updateSecurityKeys command.
+- 4. Start the domain.

+- 5. Run the updateSecurityKeys command.

-On UNIX, run the following command: ./infacmd.sh eds updateSecurityKeys
+- On UNIX, run the following command:

+- ./infacmd.sh eds updateSecurityKeys

+- On Windows, run the following command:

-./infacmd.bat eds updateSecurityKeys
+- ./infacmd.bat eds updateSecurityKeys

-- Stop and start the Administrator Daemon. - 7.
-Deploy all data flows that you undeployed.
+- 6. Stop and start the Administrator Daemon.

+- 7. Deploy all data flows that you undeployed.